-Meets are held in different cities across Ontario during the skating season.
-Hamilton hosts a meet during the year – typically on Family Day (Monday).
+In speed skating competitions are referred to as “meets” are held in different cities across Ontario during the skating season.
+The Hamilton Speed Skating Club hosts a meet during the year – typically on Family Day (Monday).

 There are two types of competitions in Ontario for short track speed skating:

 - Regional Series – Skaters age 6 and up are grouped together according to their ability.
 Meets are usually one day in length.
 Ontario is divided into different regions and Hamilton Speed Skating Club is in the Western region.

 - The HSSC and GHSSC are allowed to skate in any race open to the Western Region

 - For more information about Regional meets – Regional Series

 - Provincial Series – In order to qualify for the Provincial series, skaters must reach a certain time standard and be invited by the Ontario Speed Skating Association to attend.
 Skaters age 11 and up are placed in groups according to age and gender.
 These meets are the qualifying meets for Provincial championships.
 Provincial series meets are two day events.

 For more information regarding competitions you can ask any returning parents/guardians and/or coaches.